Over the past few years, Japan's Tohoku region has surged in popularity among international tourists.

-We spoke with Carlos, a runner from Los Angeles, who had visited the Tohoku Region two times, about what he loves about it and why you should consider it for your next trip - no matter when that is!
+We spoke with Carlos, a runner from Los Angeles who has visited the region twice, to find out what he loves about it and why you should consider it for your next trip!

 *(Source: Tohoku Transport Bureau of the Ministry of Land, Infrastructure, Transport and Tourism 2018)